wildfly/quickstart/kitchensink-ear-ml/README.md

 a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

-This project is similar to the jboss-as-kitchensink-ear example, however, this one
+The "-ml" at the end of the project name refers to "Multi-Lingual".
+This project is similar to the jboss-as-kitchensink-ear example, however, it also supports Internationalisation and Localisation, often referred to as i18n.
-demonstrates how to localize your application.
-This makes your appliation user friendly to people who speak other languages.
-This quickstart is configured for English and French.
+A localised application is user friendly to people who speak other languages.
+This quickstart is configured to display in English and French.

+To view this application in French, you must change your browser language preference to French.
+The following explains how to change the language preference for some of the most common browsers.
+You may have to close your browser instance and reload the page to see the French content.

+*   Mozilla Firefox
+    *   From the menu, choose *Edit* --> *Preferences*
+    *   Choose *Content*, then under *Languages*, click the *Choose* button
+    *   Click *Select a language to add...* and select *French [fr]*
+    *   Click *OK*, then *Close*
+    *   Move *French* to the top of the list.
+    *   For more information, go to http://support.mozilla.com

+*   Google Chrome
+    *   Click on the *Customize and control Google Chrome* wrench icon in the upper right hand corner.
+    *   Choose *Preferences*
+    *   Click the *Under the hood* tab
+    *   Scroll down to *Web Content* and click *Change font and language settings*
+    *   Click on the *Languages* tab and click *Add*
+    *   Find *French - francais* and click *Add*
+    *   Move it to the top of the list.
+    *   For more information, go to http://www.google.com/support/chrome/

 System requirements
 -------------------